WHETHER BUYING, SELLING OR RENTING

 Visit Eva’s cave of wonders and bar and sample the libertarian spirit of Ménilmontant.

 Stanislaus Branle is a producer based near Lyon who supplies fruits and vegetables to some of the city’s restaurants.
-Each Monday night he sets up a small ‘pop up’ fresh food market,… Read more
+Each Monday night he sets up a small ‘pop up’ fresh food market, selling out the back… Read more

-Text: Jayson Harsin From the vantage point of Pere Lachaise in the 20th, in the closing pages of Balzac’s delicious Pere Goriot, the hero Rastignac looks down into the mudpit of… Read more
+Text: Jayson Harsin From the vantage point of Pere Lachaise in the 20th, in the closing pages of Balzac’s delicious Pere Goriot, the hero Rastignac looks down into the mudpit of Paris, seething with moneylust… Read more